-'''

-.json.event.data.title This field can used to match alert with only certain messages
+.json.event.data.title This field can used to match alert with only certain messages alert_message This context variable will be set to the detailed message of the alert.

-'''

-.json.event.data.service.summary This field is to match only the alerts with certain service alert_message This context variable will be set to the detailed message of the alert.
+.json.event.data.service.summary This field is to match only the alerts with certain service alert_service This context variable will be set to the service of the alert.